EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 - Making sure you're using the proper subscription, we are going to name our Resource Group for this lab & select the region.
   - Name your Resource Group Active-Directory-Lab
   - Put your Resource Group in a region local to you, I am going to use East US 2.
 - Click Review + Create.
-- When prompted, click create one last time.

 <img width="700" height="700" alt="RG Create 3" src="https://github.com/user-attachments/assets/562c288a-69df-41c2-a1f5-f86232522055" />

+- Review the properties of the Resource Group, making sure it is in the region you want it to be in.
+We need to make sure to use the same region as we create this lab's infrastructure.
 - When prompted, click create one last time.
 - Next, we are going to create our Virtual Network.